anargu/anargu.github.io/projects/bembar/bembar.md

   </video>
 </figure>

-BembAR is an AR game-like app focused on marketing applications to engage a Company's users applying also elements of gamification.
-We find that this kind of applications can be implemented in marketing campaigns to produce an engagement effect.
+BembAR is a prototype of an AR game-like app which let users interact with the brand logo in Augmented Reality with elements of gamification.
+This application aims to show a new media to present the product or to engage with the brand.
+In addition, it adds elements of gamification in order to demonstrate an interactive ad campaign in order to increase engagement.

 <p align="center">